 Apiaceae: Carrot Family – In or near water

 Most members of the Apiaceae (carrot) family are characterized by having their flowers arranged in umbels, i.e. with segments radiating from a single point.
-The family was formerly called Umbelliferae.
-Many have compound umbels.
-That is when an umbel contains multiple inflorescences, each of which is itself an umbel.
+Formerly, the family was called Umbelliferae.
+Many have compound umbels, where an umbel contains multiple inflorescences, each of which is an umbel.
 Umbels may be rounded, flat-topped or concentrated in head-like structures.
 Most members of the family have white flowers.
-Fennel, Lomatiums, most Sancicles and Tauschia all have yellow flowers.
+Notable exceptions are Fennel, Lomatiums, most Sancicles and Tauschia, which have yellow flowers.
 This page shows plants found in or near water.